yi15922/slogo/doc/DESIGN.md

 - Multi-window support
 - Ability for users to open existing `.slogo` files in a new window
 - All unit tests for above classes
 - Contribution of ideas and algorithms to various backend components such as user input parsing and compiling, the `Token` protocols, and recursive running mechanism to handle nested commands.

+###Liam Idrovo
+- Observer interfaces in observers directory
+- classes in view directory (except StatsDisplay and TurtleView)
+- `Observable` interface
+- `WindowAlert`

 ## Design Goals